-TO READERS AND SUBSCITUEIS.

-From and after this date viale all Cheek's, Brails Postal Mency Orders and other Remittances for the Publishing Ecces of the Religio-Penageophical Journay, physics the the order of
+'TO READERS AND SUBSCRIBERS.
+From and after this date make all Checks, Drafts Postal loney Orders and other Remittances for the Publishing House of the RELIGIO-PHILOSOPHICAL JOURNAL payable to the order of

-FORE C. BUNDY, Acting Manager.
-LOCATION
+JOHN C. BUNDY, Acting Manager. ·LOCATION

-93 and DA Engale strast.
-Northwest corner of Engale and Washington strasts.
+92 and 94 LaSalle street.
+Northwest corner of LaSalle and Washington streets.

-CHICAGO, ILL., JUNE 39, 1877.
+CHICAGO, ILL., JUNE 30, 1877.

-Informal Reception to Andrew Jackson Davis at the Banner of Light Publishing House, Reston.
+Informal Reception to Andrew Jackson Davis at the Banner of Light Publishing House, Boston.

 Andrew Jackson Davis, whose name has become a household word throughout the United States and various parts of Europe, was lately in Boston, and his friends there were awakened to a just spirit of recognition of this worthy apostle of Spiritualism, and an informal reception was given him at the Banner of Light office.
-Mr. Davis' works, numbering more volumes than those published by all the other writers in the Harmonial Philosophy combined, have endeared him to the Spiritualists of the United States, and all will rejoice to know That his friends in the East have given him a cordial reception-a welcome which his merits so justly entitle him to.
-What Jesus is to the Christians, Buddha to his Eastern devotees, Mahomet to the Moslems, and-Confucius to his numerous followers, Andrew Jackson Davis will be to many Spirituclists, except, he will never be worshiped like them, but held in much higher esteem with ecclesiastical organizations which are arrayed in the interests of Superstition, I do not consider or receive this meeting as a personal visitation on your part paid to me, but rather as a remembrance bestowed on the the common cause in which we are all engagesl.
+Mr. Davis' works, numbering more volumes than those published by all the other writers in the Harmonial Philosophy combined, have endeared him to the Spiritualists of the United States, and all will rejoice to know that his friends in the East have given-him a cordial reception-a welcome which his merits so justly entitle him to.
+What Jesus is to the Christians, Buddha to his Eastern devotees, Mahomet to the Moslems, and Confucius to his numerous followers, Andrew Jackson Davis will be to many Spiritualists, except, he will never be worshiped like them, but held in much higher esteem as a philosopher, a seer, and a truly great and good man.
+The following from the Banner of Light explains itself: